Take Bay Tour to See Blue-footed Booby Birds & Giant Sea Turtles!

 Crime rate Ecuador/your country

-Soon after we arrive at a small lagoon with a breathtaking view down to several 3-4 metres (10 feet) slowly moving sharks and one of the most impressive, giant sea turtles, we have seen so far, swimming around.
+Soon after, we arrive at a small lagoon with a breathtaking view down to several 3-4 metres (10 feet) slowly moving sharks and one of the most impressive giant sea turtles we have seen so far, swimming around.

-In the past people used to jump into the water from the rim of the rocky walls, but this is now forbidden.
-Instead a wooden platform just above the water surface serves the purpose.
+In the past, people used to jump into the water from the rim of the rocky walls, but this is now forbidden.
+Instead, a wooden platform just above the water surface serves the purpose.

 ‘Do Bay Tour to See Blue-footed Booby Birds and Giant Sea Turtles’

-The next day we take one of the numerous yellow water taxis to the Angermeyer Point near the Finch Bay Hotel.
+The next day, we take one of the numerous yellow water taxis to Angermeyer Point near the Finch Bay Hotel.
 We look out for blue-footed boobies along the rocks since our host at White House Galapagos hotel has mentioned that he has spotted some there.
 However, there is no sight of any birds at all.

 - Caamaño Islet, sometimes location of sea lions.